 What Are Supply Chain Metrics?

-Companies track these metrics to gain transparency into how materials are flowing from procurement to delivery.
-The key is to make the process smooth, seamless, and cost-effective across each key touchpoint, such as:
+The key is to make the process smooth, seamless, and cost-effective across each key touchpoint, including:

 • Production